NH Lemon Law FAQ

 - Who can I ask if I have more questions about the New Hampshire Lemon Law?

-How does the Lemon Law in New Hampshire law work?
+How does the Lemon Law in New Hampshire work?

 Does this Lemon Law cover vehicles both purchased and leased?

 Yes, the law covers cars that are purchased and leased in New Hampshire.